AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Results and Discussion

-Bearing the above in mind, Figures \ref{fig:matrix_influence}.a to \ref{fig:matrix_influence}.c illustrate the number of positive genetic transfer episodes between every pair of tasks.
-In these plots, the radius of each circle in these plots is proportional to the average amount of transfers per run in which an individual with the skill factor of the column label has shared some of its genetic material with an individual whose skill factor is indicated in the row label.
-Furthermore, circles placed in the diagonal symbolize the sum of all intra-task (gray portion) and inter-task (blue portion) exchanges.
+Bearing in mind the above consideration, Figures \ref{fig:matrix_influence}.a to \ref{fig:matrix_influence}.c illustrate the number of positive genetic transfer episodes between each pair of tasks.
+In these plots, the radius of each circle is proportional to the average amount of transfers per run in which an individual with the skill factor of the column label has shared some of its genetic material with an individual whose skill factor is indicated in the row label.
+Furthermore, circles placed on the diagonal line symbolize the sum of all intra-task (gray portion) and inter-task (blue portion) exchanges.
 An intra-task transfer occurs when the genetic exchange is produced between individuals with the same skill factor.

 The above figures reveal several interesting findings.
 The first one is the confirmation of the existence of synergies between the considered instances.
 An exemplifying few examples can be seen in \{\texttt{kroA100},\texttt{kroA150}\}, \{\texttt{P-n50-k7},\texttt{P-n55-k7}\}, \{\texttt{kra30a},\texttt{kra32}\} and \{\texttt{N-t59f11xx},\texttt{N-t59i11xx}\}, which evince an intense synergy over the search.
 We can hence confirm that the genetic transfer among these pairs of tasks (and others for which similar conclusions can be drawn) have contributed to the multitasking search process.